-Bismuth subsalisylate (pepto bismol ) at dose rate of 0.25/ kg orally every four hourly is safe.
-Lopramide at dose rate of 0.08 mg / kg is also used, but may cause neurological side effects.
-The herbal drugs available for human treatment are effective and can be tried .
-Antibiotics should not be given to dog in acute cases in chronic cases it can tried with pro biotic under veterinary supervision.
+Bismuth subsalisylate (Pepto Bismol ) at a dose rate of 0.25/ kg orally every four hourly is safe.
+Loperamide at a dose rate of 0.08 mg / kg is also used but may cause neurological side effects.
+The herbal drugs available for human treatment are effective and can be tried.
+Antibiotics should not be given to the dog in acute cases in chronic cases it can be tried with probiotic under veterinary supervision.

 About the Author: (By DogSpot Admin)

 Author is PhD in Veterinary Sciences and Post Doctrol from Cambridge.

 Has about more than 30 years of Small and Large animal treatment experience.

 My vet prescribes Oflox TZ everytime my dogs have an upset tummy.

 Is it OK?